penomoprotocol/tokenization-engine_demo/README.md

 - **GlobalStateContract**: Manages global parameters such as fees and whitelisted investors / companies.
 - **ServiceContract**: Serves as the primary entry point for users to interact with the system.
 - **TokenContractERC20**: Represents the tokenized asset and includes functionalities like purchasing tokens.
+Simplified version of actual ERC-1400 contract (will be published in the future).
 - **LiquidityContract**: Serves as a liquidity pool from which funds can be withdrawn by the asset owner.
 - **RevenueDistributionContract**: Distributes revenue among token holders.
-- **RevenueStreamContract**: Not part of penomo's domain.
-Represents a revenue stream into the tokenization engine.
-Simplified version of smart contract interface for rental revenue enabler.
+- **RevenueStreamContract**: Interface between tokenization engine (penomo) and Revenue Enabler (third party) to receive revenue funds and billing record.
+Simplified draft for showcase purpose.

 ## Local Deployment with Hardhat